aguywhosaguy/pilot-lua/Modem.md

 ## `void Modem:PostRequest(string domain, string data)`

-> Posts the `data` onto the `domain`.
+> Posts the `data` onto the `domain` in the WOS internet.
 Lock your microcontroller to protect the data from being edited by other players.
-> This does not emit an HTTP request or access the web.
+> This can't be used to access the web.

 ___

 ## `string Modem:GetRequest(string domain)`

-> Gets the data listed on the given `domain`.
+> Gets the data listed on the given `domain` in the WOS internet.
-> This does not emit an HTTP request or access the web.
+> This can't be used to access the web.

 ___